faberAndro/NLP-studio/README.md

 ------ WHAT "ACTIONS_EXTRACTION" DOES -------

-This program takes as input a text file, assumed to be a transcript from a meeting or conversation.
+This program takes as input a text file assumed to be a transcript from a meeting or conversation.
-It tokenizes the text in sentences, then search through each sentence some 'attention words' or 'chuncks'.
+It tokenizes the text in sentences, then searches through each sentence several 'attention words' or 'chuncks'.
-The set of attention chuncks is stored in the 'attention_chuncks_vocab.txt' file (same folder).
+The attention chuncks set is stored in the 'attention_chuncks_vocab.txt' file (same folder).
-The program then outputs the input text highlighting each sentences where at least one attention word/chunck has been found.
+The program outputs the same input text but highlighting each sentences, where at least one attention word/chunck has been found.
-More attention words have been found in the sentence, stronger is the highlighting (up to 5 degrees of colors).
+More attention words are found in one sentence, stronger the highlight is (up to 5 degrees of colors).
-Highlighted sentences comes numbered within the printed text.
+Highlighted sentences come numbered within the printed text.
-Finally, a simple list of the highlighted sentences is printed out, numbered accordingly.
+Finally, a simple list of these sentences is printed out, cross-referenced to the corpus.
 Note: the program reduces all to lowercase.